 Depth images may be produced by sensors with vastly different projection models.
 Depth cameras typically use a pinhole camera model, LIDARs use a spherical projection model and an orthographic projection might be used for a heightmap.
 Accounting for all the potential projection models would make the image format more complex.

 The initial design of the PDM format contained a dedicated scale parameter so values other than meters could be stored.
-This has the added benefit that if you know your depth measurements are in a certain range you can retain higher precision.
+This has the added benefit that if depth measurements are known to be within a certain range higher precision can be retained.
 This wasn't deemed an important enough benefit considering the amount of precision already afforded by single precision floats in meters.
 Single precision floats have a precision of 6-7 decimal digits, thus even values of a few hundred meters have millimeter precision.
 This was deemed more than enough for the current sensors and applications.
 If this precision is deemed too little for certain applications a double precision floating point format can be introduced.

 The textual header allows easy inspection of a file by humans.
 The binary row-major data allows direct reading and writing of image data since this is the format at which it's typically stored in memory.